 Terminologies in Live Streaming

-It is a unique code that allows streamers to broadcast their video content to the streaming platforms securely and it is provided by the platform.
+It is a unique code that allows streamers to broadcast video content securely to streaming platforms and is provided by the platform.

 Push Streaming: The transmission of the stream from the encoder to the platform or server.